Tax Planning in Escondido, CA

 • Use a Company Vehicle —

-Depending on the nature of your Escondido, CA business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
-You can take this deduction using one of two methods:
+Based on your Escondido, CA business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
+This deduction can be made in two ways:

 • Take the standard mileage deduction of 67 cents per mile for gas and electric vehicles; or